MariSha95/Machine-Learning-based-QSAR-Models/README.md

 # Machine-Learning-based-QSAR-Models-for-Searching-Novel-Human-Aromatase-Inhibitors
 The machine learning models were built on comprehensive CYP19A1 non-steroidal and steroidal inhibitors datasets using various molecular descriptors and fingerprints for model training and chemical space visualization.

+Human aromatase (CYP19A1) presents a key target for treatment hormone dependent breast cancer due to its crucial role in regulation of estrogen biosynthesis.
+Recently, aromatase inhibitors have gained considerable attention in the field of drug design and pharmacology, as there is a need for novel inhibitors to reduce the side effects and drug resistance of existing generation of aromatase inhibitors.
+The main idea of our work is to build and evaluate machine learning models for identification molecules with high probability to inhibit human aromatase.
+The machine learning models were built on comprehensive CYP19A1 non-steroidal and steroidal inhibitors datasets using various molecular descriptors and fingerprints for model training and chemical space visualization.
+Seven machine learning models were built independently, based on the algorithms of Random Forest, Extra Trees, Adaptive Boosting, Light Gradient Boosting Machine, eXtreme Gradient Boosting, K-Nearest Neighbors, Multilayer Perceptron, for steroidal and non-steroidal molecules.